Adorable Cat With Four Ears And Only One Eye Finds An Owner To Love Him Forever

 “I went and saw him prior to his procedure and right away was struck by how sweet-natured he was.
 After a few hours of having him home in recovery, I knew he was special in a way I couldn’t quite describe.”

-Frankie's joint problems cause him to walk "splay-legged" but don't impact on his ability to play.
-Nor do they cause him any pain.
+Frankie's joint problems cause him to walk "splay-legged," but they don't impact his ability to play, nor do they cause him any pain.

-He copes well with only having one eye; although his night vision isn't as good as other cats'.
+He copes well with only having one eye, although his night vision isn't as good as that of other cats'.

 “His personality is very cheeky, but he gets away with it because he is also very sweet.
-He is not overly intelligent which has been a noticed trait in some other cats with 4 ears.
+He is not overly intelligent, which has been a noted trait in some other cats with four ears.
 I doubt he would fare well outside.
 He would see a car and think it was something to play with.
 But he is so loving and affectionate and seems to sense when I have had a difficult day.
-I almost would say he has a doglike personality.”
+I almost would say he has a dog-like personality.”

 And get into other sorts of mischief!